ajaystar8/ajaystar8/README.md

 - 🔭 I’m currently working on **Understanding Machine Learning and Deep Learning Models**

-- 🌱 I’m currently doing **the Deep Learning Specialisation by Andrew Ng**
+- 🌱 I’m currently doing **The Deep Learning Specialisation by Andrew Ng**

 - 👯 I’m looking to collaborate on **projects based on ML/DL Algorithms**